Sintrastes/bli-prolog/README.md

 Structural subtyping
 --------------------

-Structural subtyping in Bli Prolog can be used both with entitiy types, and datatypes.
+Structural subtyping in Bli Prolog can be used both with entity types, and datatypes.

 Unlike in Haskell, where constructors have to belong to a unique algebraic data type, in Bli Prolog, the type of a constructor can be inferred from context, or specifically stated with type annotations.
 For example, compare the following, which is invalid haskell: